 A vaccine that can prevent 68 to 83 percent of cases is available.
 The vaccine is recommended for first year students living in university housing but is not required by the University of Nebraska at Omaha.

-The vaccine is available at Health Services if you would like to receive it once you arrive on campus.
+The vaccine is available at the Nebraska Medicine – UNO Health Center if you would like to receive it once you arrive on campus.
 No appointment is necessary.

 Our Campus.
 Otherwise Known as Omaha.